Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 ### Network Congestion FIS

 This system outputs a "quantitative" network congestion value, based on the I/O throughput of a network.
+Has with the last FIS both inputs have a granularity of 4 linguistic terms, however the output has only 3, since this seemed granular enough and simplified our FIS.
 ![Membership Function for Net.
 Congestion Input and Output variables](./images/Net_FIS_MF.png){}

 |   | **Input Th.** |              |  **Output**  |   **Th.**    |               |